classymagpie/classymagpie/README.md

 Hi, I'm Porfirio, and this is my GitHub page.
 I recently defended my Ph.D. dissertation and am transitioning to the job hunt as I concurrently finish my first-author manuscript 🪱.
 I have experience using shell/bash scripts to process genomic data through a high-performance cluster (HPC) at my home institution.
 However, I am still new to GitHub, so I'm here to figure out how things work (getting out of my comfort zone by trying different things).
 I've uploaded some scripts concerning bioinformatics I used for my thesis work (see DMD-3CHIPSEQ repo).
 I'm interested in learning more about coding in a general sense and hope to eventually practice novice web-based development.
 I am creating an "About me" _readme.md_ page to get in some practice and get my feet wet.
 I hope you like this funky Frankenstein-esk page and get to know me a little along the way.
 I'm open to collaborative projects and learning more.
 Please feel free to contact me.

 🔭 In the table below are the languages im dibbling and dabbling with, little by little.
-As a bonus, you can find a photograph of my sidekick on the right side 🐈, she's so motivational!
+As a bonus, you can find a photograph of my sidekick on the right side 🐈.
+She's so motivational!

 <table>
 <tr>